Aiko-IT-Systems/DisCatSharp.Extensions/.github/SECURITY.md

 ## Reporting a Vulnerability

-Write an mail to support@aitsys.dev or open an ticket at our guild.
+Write an mail to support@aitsys.dev or open an ticket in our discord server.